Truthful Two-Facility Location with Candidate Locations: Max cost

-For homogeneous instances, we consider a simple mechanism that places $F_1$ at the candidate location closest to the leftmost agent $\ell_{12}$, and then $F_2$ at the available candidate location closest to the rightmost agent $r_{12}$.
-We refer to this mechanism as $\maxL$; see Mechanism~\ref{mech:max-leftmost-rightmost}.
-It is not hard to show that this mechanism is strategyproof and that it achieves a best possible approximation ratio of $2$ among deterministic strategyproof mechanisms.
+For the upper bound, we consider a simple mechanism that places both facilities at the candidate locations that are closest to the leftmost agent $\ell$.
+We refer to this mechanism as {\sc Leftmost}; see Mechanism~\ref{mech:max-leftmost-rightmost}.
+It is not hard to show that this mechanism is strategyproof and that it achieves an approximation ratio of $3$.

 \SetCommentSty{mycommfont}